 In May 2014 the project concluded with a final convening.
 This meeting included a keynote address by Colorado Lieutenant Governor – Joseph Garcia and presentations by the Equity Scorecard teams from Community College of Aurora, Metropolitan State University Denver and University of Colorado, Denver.

-The Equity in Excellence Advisory Board, which met in Boulder, CO in February, 2013, includes representatives from the CDHE and the postsecondary institutions involved in the project, as well as foundation, nonprofit, and business members.
-Board members include:
+The Equity in Excellence Advisory Board, which met in Boulder, CO in February, 2013, included representatives from the CDHE and the postsecondary institutions involved in the project, as well as foundation, nonprofit, and business members.
+Board members included:

 - Geri Anderson, vice president and provost, Colorado Community College System

 - Greg Anderson, dean, Morgridge College of Education, University of Denver

 - Linda Bowman, lecturer, Higher Education Program, Morgridge College of Education, University of Denver